Starmer bids to ‘restore UK’s role as climate leader’ with green global alliance

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Countries including Brazil, Australia, Canada and France are among those to have signed up to the first “mission” of the UK-led Global Clean Power Alliance, in what the Prime Minister has labelled a “once in a generation opportunity” to face up to the “climate crisis”.
+Countries including Brazil, Australia, Canada and France are among those to have signed up to the first “mission” of the UK-led Global Clean Power Alliance, on the last day of the summit in Rio de Janeiro.

-Sir Keir has confirmed the partnership alongside Brazilian president Lula da Silva, as the summit of world leaders in Rio de Janeiro comes to a close.
+It comes on the final day of the summit of world leaders, that has coincided with the 1,000th day of the conflict in Ukraine.

+Earlier on Tuesday, Downing Street described the leaders’ statement as “disappointing” on its stance over the war.

 According to Downing Street, the signatories will share expertise with the goal of tripling renewable energy and doubling energy efficiency, and the group will be driven by “missions”.